shubsmastan/flourish-ed/README.md

 <!-- - 2.0.0 (XX/07/2023)
   - Added assessment results and graphs feature -->

+- 1.0.3 (10/07/2023)
+  - Fixed a bug where editing lessons when filtered didn't work correctly
+  - Improved the appearance of lessons on the dashboard to show classes as well
 - 1.0.2 (10/07/2023)
   - Full responsiveness added for mobile
 - 1.0.1 (09/07/2023)